BlazeClan deployed AWS data lake to provide big data analytics and establish a Single Customer View (SCV) to personalize future customer interactions.

 - Early identification of patterns: By leveraging Data Lake, the customer is able to identify patterns such as transaction or viewership distribution.

-- Single Customer View: Data Lake allowed strengthening the practice by improving single customer view.
+- Single Customer View: Data Lake allowed strengthening the practice by improving a single customer view.

 AWS Services used